xrdocs/virtual-routing/_blogs/2022-08-23-build-your-own-xrv9000-amis-for-aws.md

 >

+**Important**: The AMIs built using this tool (and not obtained through the Marketplace) do not come with Cisco support.
+For any support expectations for xrv9000 on AWS, please download official AMIs released from the AWS Marketplace: https://aws.amazon.com/marketplace/pp/Cisco-Systems-Inc-Cisco-XRv9000-Virtual-Router/B077GJPZ7H
+{: .notice-warning}

 # Building an XRv9000 AMI

 Build a Cisco XRv9000 AMI image from an xrv9k ISO to be able to spin up on AWS EC2.